 - a.
-Loosen drain plugs (A) at bottom of fuel filters or bowls, if equipped, two or three turns. - b.
-Loosen air bleed plug (B) two full turns on fuel filter mounting and drain water from bottom until fuel starts to drain out. - When fuel starts to drain out, tighten drain plugs securely.
+Loosen drain plugs (A) at bottom of fuel filters or bowls, if equipped, half turn to one turn. - Loosen air bleed plugs (B) two full turns on fuel filter mounting and drain water from bottom until fuel starts to drain out. - c.
+When fuel starts to drain out, tighten drain plugs securely.